ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/visual.md

 ---
+title: Visualization
+linkTitle: Visualization
 type: docs
-linkTitle: Visualization
-title: Visualization
-permalink: manuals_linux-cluster_visual.html
+weight: 13
 ---

+## Compute Node

+We support running graphical programs on the cluster using `VNC`.
+For more information refer to [Desktop Environments](/manuals/hpc_cluster/jobs/#desktop-environments).

 ## GPU Workstation

-The High-Performance Computing Center at UCR has a GPU workstation specifically designed for rendering high resolution 3D graphics.
+If a remote compute node does not fit your needs then we also have a GPU workstation specifically designed for rendering high resolution 3D graphics.

 ### Hardware
 * Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz